miquelgon/esp32-meteo/README.md

 # esp32-meteo-thingspeak-deepsleep

-Meteo statio based on BME280 sensor, for temperature, humidity and barometer.
+Meteo statio based on ESP32 + BME280 sensor for temperature, humidity and barometer.

 Connect to wifi + uploads data to thingspeak server every 5 min, with deepsleep.